NoahY/q2a-buddypress/README.rst

 Features
 --------
 - replace @username mentions with links to buddypress user profiles
-- adds questions, answers and comments to the activity feed
+- add questions, answers and comments to the activity feed
+- add buddypress avatars to posts
-- optionally replaces usernames with display names
+- replace usernames with display names
-- adds Buddypress profile box to user profile page
+- add Buddypress profile box to user profile page

 ------------